-Our continued success depends on the strength and abilities of our employees, regardless of race, color, religion, national origin, disability, sex, age, gender identity or expression, sexual orientation, veteran status, marital status, or any other status or condition protected by federal, state or local law.
+Our continued success depends on the strength and abilities of our employees, regardless of race, color, religion, national origin, disability, sex, age, gender identity or expression, sexual orientation, veteran status, marital status, or any other protected class, characteristic or attribute protected under federal, state or local law.
 We are committed to promoting equal employment opportunities and a diverse and inclusive workforce that prohibits discriminatory practices.
 This is demonstrated through our affirmative action program, to employ, promote and treat employees according to their ability and without discrimination.